 By developing models with fewer simplifying assumptions, the accuracy of model predictions should improve.
 Most models utilize a limited number of tissue types and constant, uniform properties within each tissue type.
 However, the reality of tissue distributions and property variations is much more complex.
 For example, many tissue properties vary with temperature and with the extent of treatment [39–41].
 Mild heating will induce vasodilation and dynamically increased blood flow, which will carry away thermal energy.
 In many tissues, including the breast, the transition between tissue types (such as fat and fibroglandular tissue) is gradual rather than abrupt, so classifying tissue into coarse bins removes refinement in the model.

 Experimental Methods: We propose to improve MRgFUS predictive models with two methods that reduce the number of simplifying assumptions and with one method that explicitly accounts for uncertainty in the model inputs.
 Method 1- We will extend current models of acoustic power deposition and the Pennes bioheat equation to account for temperature-dependent tissue properties found in the scientific literature.
 The acoustic properties will be updated periodically (based on time- or temperature-thresholds yet to be determined) for improved power deposition predictions.
 Thermal properties will be dynamically updated in a finite-difference time-domain solver as local tissue temperatures change.
 Method 2- Instead of applying the traditional modeling approach of segmenting tissue types into limited bins with constant, uniform properties, we propose to develop models with a spectrum of properties weighted by the MRI-quantified water content of the tissue.
 Tissue properties based on water content are available in the literature [42].
 This method will capture the gradual transition between tissue types and potentially enable more accurate temperature prediction.
 Method 3- There are many uncertain model inputs introducing potential errors into MRgFUS predictions.
 This method seeks to quantify that model uncertainty rather than ignore it.
-Using the range and anticipated distribution of each property rather than a single expected value, the full possibilities of MRgFUS model predictions can be explored and characterized statistically rather than relying on a single anticipated predictive scenario.
+Using the range and anticipated distribution of each property rather than a single point estimate, the full possibilities of MRgFUS model predictions can be explored and characterized statistically rather than relying on a single anticipated predictive scenario.

 Measures of Success: To evaluate model improvement, the temperatures achieved during clinical MRgFUS treatments of breast cancer being performed by collaborator Dr. Allison Payne at the University of Utah [43] will be retrospectively predicted using each of the above methods in addition to the traditional modeling approach.
 Dr. Payne will provide de-identified MRI data from before, during, and after the treatment, as well as information including transducer positioning, ultrasound power and duration, time between heating, etc. We will develop a flexible Bayesian model for these data, which will allow us to fully propagate and quantify uncertainty.
 We will assess model accuracy using predictive accuracy based on leave-one-out cross validation.
 These validation efforts will demonstrate the accuracy of our methods and increase confidence in the usefulness of model-based treatment planning.